-When most couples picture their wedding day, they think of blue skies, a warm breeze in the open air and rays of sunshine caressing the face of their loved one as they say “I do”.
-However the reality of our Canadian weather is that sometimes, about 10% of the time in my experience, the clouds swoop in and rain on your long planned wedding day.
-Of course rain does not need to ruin your special day or dampen your spirits.
-In this post we dare explore the benefits of rain on your wedding day and provide valuable photography tips for dealing with and shooting in the rain.
+Most couples envision sunny skies, a gentle breeze, and the touch of sunshine as they exchange“I do’s ”.
+However, the reality of our Canadian weather is that sometimes, about 10% of the time in my experience, the clouds swoop in and rain on your wedding day.
+Of course, rain does not need to ruin your special day or dampen your spirits.
+In this post, we dare explore the benefits of rain on your wedding day and provide valuable photography tips for dealing with and shooting in the rain.
 There are many reasons to welcome rain on your wedding day especially if you are prepared to do so.

 First, cheer up!
 Rain in many cultures is considered to bring good luck as a symbol of fertility and cleansing.
 Lucky you!
 That may be far fetched for some at first glance but many of the benefits which rain provides are immediately visible on your wedding day.

 Rain looks amazing in photos because colours during and after the rain burst with vivid vibrancy.
 Light cutting through rain clouds looks magical and majestic.
 Puddles reflect light adding texture to each of your images.
 Your flowers and nature around you look fresh and full of life.
 The even light bathes the faces of your loved ones reducing any harsh shadows which are often impossible to remove during a bright and sunny day.
 Personally I prefer shooting on a cloudy or slightly rainy day to shooting in full harsh sunny conditions.
 It’s true – some of my best images have been shot on cloudy or rainy days!